-Can narcissistic people with any variation of Anti-Social Personality Disorder like Narcopaths, Sociopaths, or Psychopaths love other people?
+Can narcissistic people with any variation of Anti-Social Personality Disorder like Narcissism, Sociopathic tendencies, or Psychopathic tendencies love other people?
 The short version of the answer is sort of — but not really.

-If he or she has a NPD or ASPD, the range of emotion is limited biologically to the point there is little to no capacity for empathy.
-As such, while he can learn to imitate love and can love bomb or hoover as a skill, emotionally they never experience what we think of as love — meaning caring about another people’s best interest or well being.
+If he or she has an NPD or ASPD, the range of emotion is limited biologically to the point that there is little to no capacity for empathy.
+As such, while he can learn to imitate love and can love bombs or hoover as a skill, emotionally they never experience what we think of as love i.e., caring about another people’s best interest or well being.

 Egocentrism functionally limits their capacity to think or feel their way through things.
-They observe and mimic to manipulate and con, but their competitive nature causes them to miss the point entirely of human social activity.
+They observe and mimic to manipulate and con, but their competitive nature causes them to miss the point entirely, of the whole spectrum of human social activity.

 Egocentrism makes them competitive rather than collaborative.
-As such, every social interaction they have has a winner (and by default a loser) rather than being two people in love acting in ways that are mutually supportive.
+As such, every social interaction they have has a winner, (and by default a loser) rather than being two people in love acting in ways that are mutually supportive.
 Being in love with a narcissist will always take more from you than give you back.

 The short answer is NO — not for lack of their ability to try but because them succeeding is essentially a biological impossibility.
 You would do better to expect a grown adult to be a foot taller by next week.